More about Cloud Database

 The primary duty of every database administrator is to ensure the availability and durability of an organization’s databases.
 Database backups have for a long time represented one of the most fundamental ways of achieving this, and are still actively used today.
-The same is true for database backups in the cloud.
+The same is true for cloud database backups.

 Database backups are crucial for reversing database changes made to production environments, and give you access to the database as it existed at a previous point in time.
 Snapshots are one solution for this, however, these snapshot backups need to be created when the database is in a quiesced state, or else data will be lost and the backup possibly corrupted.